cachewerk/relay-docs/docs/1.x/installation.md

 ### 5. System dependencies

-Relay requires several system libraries (OpenSSL, hiredis, Concurrency Kit, Zstandard, LZ4).
+Relay requires several system libraries (OpenSSL, Concurrency Kit, Zstandard, LZ4 and hiredis).
-All Relay builds come with a `relay.so` and a `relay-pkg.so`, the latter comes with with `hiredis` and `ck` bundled in, because:

-1. Relay requires hiredis `>=1.1.0`
-2. Relay on Silicon requires ck `>=0.7.1`

-The OpenSSL dependency can be ignored, because it's typically installed along with PHP.

-While you _should_ use the `relay.so` today and have all libraries linked dynamically, you may use the `relay-pkg.so` for convenience.

-Alright, now make sure the `relay.so` has all its dependencies using `ldd` (or `otool` on macOS):
+Make sure the `relay.so` has all its dependencies using `ldd` (or `otool` on macOS):

 ```bash
 ldd /tmp/relay/relay.so